thindil/steamsky/bin/doc/MODDING.md

       engineer (they are optional), `fanaticism` faction members gain faster morale and lose it slower than other factions, `loner` bases of that faction are not grouped near self.
-    - Optional attribute `action`: what to do with this flag.
+    - Optional attribute `action`: What to do with this flag.
 Possible values
       are: "add" (add this flag, default option) or "remove" (remove this flag).
 - Tags `career`: Available careers for player when choice this faction.
 Text between tags is description of career visible in new game setting.
 If faction don't have any available career then it is unavailable for player.
-    - Attribute `index`: index of career.
+    - Attribute `index`: Index of career.
 Must be existing career index from *data/careers.dat* file.
-    - Optional attribute `action`: what to do with this career.
+    - Optional attribute `action`: What to do with this career.
 Possible values
       are: "add" (add this career, default option), "remove" (remove this career) or "update" (update selected career).
-    - Attribute `playerindex`: index of mobile used for starting player character, when he/she choice this career.
+    - Attribute `playerindex`: Index of mobile used for starting player character, when he/she choice this career.
 Value must be existing mobile index from any mobiles file.
-    - Attribute `shipindex`: index of ship used for starting player ship when he/she choice this career.
+    - Attribute `shipindex`: Index of ship used for starting player ship when he/she choice this career.
 Value must be existing ship index from any ships file.
     - Attribute `name`: optional attribute.
 Specific name of career for this